rhasselbaum/nixos-config/README.md

 #### Basic steps for bootstrapping a new host

-Boot into live medium, then, if using Disko (not Raspbeery Pi image):
+Boot into live medium, then, if using Disko (not Raspberry Pi / ARM image):

 ```bash
 cd /tmp